-Operation SAL is offered by the Camden County Board of Freeholders.
+In 2014, Operation SAL is offered by the Camden County Board of Freeholders.
 It is a groundbreaking pilot program that is providing critical treatment services to those battling the grip of opiate and heroin addiction.
-The program aims to provide detoxification and treatment services for anyone that has survived an overdose and is waiting for a treatment bed.
+The program aims to provide medication assisted treatment with intensive outpatient services for anyone that has survived an overdose and is waiting for a treatment bed.

-In partnership with law enforcement and our four area health care providers, this new policy will provide the next step after a life is saved by a first responder.
-The goal of the program is to initiate a “warm hand off” to outpatient detox followed by intensive outpatient treatment at Delaware Valley Medical in Pennsauken.
-There they will be treated on an outpatient basis until a bed opens at a facility or they can be managed at the level of care determined by their case manager.
+In partnership with law enforcement and our four area health care providers, this program provides the next step after a life is saved by a first responder.
+The goal of the program is to initiate a “warm hand off” to substance abuse treatment providers within 72 hours of the overdose.

 This innovative program is being coordinated by the Camden County Addiction Awareness Task Force, which has put a number of educational and preventive initiatives into service after it was commissioned in May of 2014.